filviu/blog/content/posts/2009/2009-09-07-configuring-mysql-in-slackware-13-0.md

 090907 19:35:24  mysqld ended
 [/ccNe_bash]

-There&#8217;s one more step to take:
+There's one more step to take:

 [ccNe_bash]
 chown -R mysql:mysql /var/lib/mysql
 [/ccNe_bash]

-This gives mysql rights to use it&#8217;s own folder and files.
+This gives mysql rights to use it's own folder and files.

 Now you can start mysql